wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-add-domain.md

 ### Edit DNS records for your cloud services

 > [AZURE.NOTE]
-> Using Windows Intune?
+> Using Microsoft Intune?
 You do not need to edit DNS records for the Microsoft Intune cloud service.

 After you add and verify your custom domain name, the next step is to edit the DNS records at your domain registrar or DNS hosting provider that point traffic to your cloud service.
 Azure AD provides the DNS information that you need.